I first published this back in 2012 after someone had found the blog on precisely that search term!

 Assuming that you really can drive, it might just have been a bit of bad luck on the day – some other road user doing something you didn’t expect, or that you’d never had to deal with before.
 It happens.

 However, a lot of learners mistakenly believe that they are better than they are.
-Many take their tests based on how many hours of lessons they have taken (in turn, based on how much they could afford).
+Many take their tests based on how many hours of lessons they’ve had (in turn, based on how much they could afford).
 The risk of failing is much higher if you approach your test that way.

 What is the best time of year to take your driving test?

 There isn’t one, any more than there’s a “best time of day” to take it.
-If you can drive – and don’t make any serious mistakes – you will pass, whether it is at Christmas or in summer, morning or afternoon.
+If you can drive – and don’t make any serious mistakes – you will pass, whether it’s at Christmas or in summer, morning or afternoon.

 What are the statistics that somebody will pass their driving test 2nd time?

 That term has been used to find this article.
 If you can’t drive properly, your “chances” are exactly the same as they were the first time.
 Passing the test is about ability, not chance.